samedling/MCSAS/README.md

 If things ran fine before, but after updating returns KeyError, remove the file called default.txt.

-OS X (and Windows?): You need to close all the old plots before you can run things again.
+OS X and Windows: You need to close all the old plots before you can run things again.
 Otherwise, it's otherwise unresponsive for some reason.

 OS X/EPD/Tkinter: Make sure you have Canopy.
 EPD might tell you it's updated everything, but it's still not the same as Canopy.

+Linux/OpenCL: apt-get on Ubuntu wasn't helpful to me; follow the directions linked above for more success.

 PIL: On older systems you may need to manually remove PIL and install Pillow (`sudo pip uninstall PIL` and `sudo pip install Pillow`); newer systems should simply come with Pillow.
 Otherwise Image won't be able to read the funny SAXS TIF files.